cato-001/snacks/README.md

-# Nom Snacks
+# nom snacks

-More NOM parser combinators.
+More useful parser-combinators for [nom](https://crates.io/crates/nom).

+To add this library to your project run:

+    cargo add snacks

-## Find All
+## find all

 Run the parser at each found substring.